sallonoroff/sallonoroff.github.io/_posts/2015-11-23-make-a-bootable-usb-drive-with-createinstallmedia.md

 [Mac OS X 10.11 El Capitan](http://www.macworld.com/article/2981585/operating-systems/how-to-make-a-bootable-os-x-10-11-el-capitan-installer-drive.html)

+And if you're hoping to make a bootable USB installer for Snow Leopard (Mac OS X 10.6) then there is, sort of, a way to do it.
+You'll need an image of the Snow Leopard install DVD first though, of course.
+[Take a look at this Macworld article for instructions](http://www.macworld.com/article/2023548/dvd-less-snow-leopard-installation-on-older-mac.html).

 [^fn-yourusb]: Your USB stick needs to have space to fit the OS X installer &#8211; so at least 8GB.
 And make sure you&#8217;ve nothing precious saved on it, because it will get blanked during this procedure.
 You might also want to find one that has decent read/write speeds, since this will reduce the amount of time it takes to create a bootable installer and to install OS X onto to your Mac.

-<span style="color: #999999;">...</span>

-**PS.** If you're hoping to make a bootable USB installer for Snow Leopard (Mac OS X 10.6) then there is, sort of, a way to do it.
-You'll need an image of the Snow Leopard install DVD first, of course.
-[Take a look at this Macworld article for instructions](http://www.macworld.com/article/2023548/dvd-less-snow-leopard-installation-on-older-mac.html).